Album: Leaders of Tomorrow

-This review could be said to not fit into the idea of “TRANSCEND”, since I have known the band for years already.
-The last time I heard Perkele, though, was on their release Perkele Forever in 2010.
+The last time I listened to Perkele was on their release Perkele Forever in 2010.
 I’ve seen them live once on “The Ride” in Oberhausen and enjoyed their show.
 Their release from 2010, though, remained in mind a little too over-dramatical with the epic framework.
 The last release I fully enjoyed was their Confront from 2005.
 This was then to change this year, when the latest release came out.

 The first track of the album, “Winner,” directly jumps into the regular Perkele sound we all know and love.
 Clear and crunchy guitars, decent drums and vocalist Ron Halinojas distinctive vocals that form every chorus into an anthem.
 It only takes a minute to recognize that Perkele are still able to play decent Punk Rock.
 Halfway through the song, however, we are faced with a major change.
 After a few minutes of again falling in love with ‘that’ Perkele sound, the guitar kicks in with a break that lets the heart of every 80s thrash metal fan jump high.
 Between the original punky sound of the band, a bold thrash riff is squeezed in to polish the entire song and briefly introduce Perkeles new love for thrash metal riffs.
 These thrash riffs continously pop up in every other recognizable song on the album.
 The next track “Negative to Positive” also includes a sweet thrash part that perfectly connects to the chord-based sound of the album.
 Perkele succeeds to introduce their fresh thrashy element into the album while not at all letting loose of their punk sound.